The Quantrell Awards for Excellence in Undergraduate Teaching

 The Quantrell Award is one of the nation’s oldest prizes for undergraduate teaching established in 1937 to honor scholar-teachers who inspire students to become more enlightened thinkers and effective citizens of their communities and of our nation.
-Based upon nominations from students, the Quantrell Award honors three to six long-term, full-time UChicago faculty members who are tenured, on the tenure-track, or serve as Senior Lecturers.
+Based upon nominations from students, the Quantrell Award honors three to six long-term, full-time UChicago instructors who are tenured or tenure-track faculty, serve as Senior Lecturers of any rank or title, or serve as Lecturers of any rank or title.
 The awards include a cash prize and are presented at the College Diploma Ceremony in June.
 Read more about the Quantrell Awards and previous winners.

 The Glenn and Claire Swogger Award recognizes outstanding teachers who introduce our students to habits of scholarly thinking, inquiry and engagement through the College Core.
 The Swogger Award honors up to four teachers with College teaching appointments (excluding graduate student lecturers, who are eligible for the Wayne Booth Teaching Award and various divisional teaching prizes), who have made significant contributions to the College’s General Education programs in the previous academic year.
 The award is based upon nominations from students.